trntv/apis-list/apis/aadhaar-bridge/aadhaar-bridge.md

 # Aadhaar Bridge
 Aadhaar is a 12-digit unique identification number issued by the Indian government to every individual resident of India.
 API allows you to authenticate and perform ekYC and eSign using Aadhar.
-Veri5Digital is India&#x27;s leading Identity verification and onboarding service provider which provides Video ID KYC, Aadhaar Offline KYC, eSign and eNACH products
+Veri5Digital is India's leading Identity verification and onboarding service provider which provides Video ID KYC, Aadhaar Offline KYC, eSign and eNACH products

 ##  🔗 Links
 **Docs / Website**: https://www.aadhaarbridge.com/